 Carula in Oviedo Mall

-Carrulla is an upscale supermarket chain in Colombia that is owned by Exito.
-In Medellín, Carrula has 10 grocery stores including one in El Tesoro Mall.
-Carrulla also has grocery stores in many other cities in Colombia.
+Carulla is an upscale supermarket chain in Colombia that is owned by Exito.
+In Medellín, Carula has 10 grocery stores including one in El Tesoro Mall.
+Carulla also has grocery stores in many other cities in Colombia.

 If you shop frequently at Carulla and/or Exito and/or you should sign up for Puntos Colombia, which is a program that used to be known as Puntos Exito.
 Puntos Colombia is a frequent shopper program where you accumulate points for each purchase.
 You can use these points to purchase items in the future.

 To sign up for Puntos Colombia you just need a Colombian cedula ID.
 And it’s essentially like getting 1 percent cash back on your purchase that you can use for future purchases.
 With the program you get 1 punto for every 700 pesos in purchases.
 And that 1 punto is worth 7 pesos.